Compound Dai Price Up 0.1% Over Last Week (CDAI)

 Compound Dai Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Compound Dai directly using US dollars.
-Investors seeking to acquire Compound Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Compound Dai directly using U.S. dollars.
+Investors seeking to acquire Compound Dai should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Compound Dai using one of the aforementioned exchanges.

 Receive News & Updates for Compound Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Compound Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.